Las Cruces NM - Home-Commercial Inspections

 Mold Sampling Methods - State of New Mexico Only.

 The goal of sampling is to learn about the levels of mold growth and amplification in buildings.
 There are no EPA or OSHA standards for levels of fungi and mold in indoor environments.
 There are also no standard collection methods.
 However, several generally accepted collection methods are available to inspectors to study mold (and bacteria) in indoor environments.
-Comparison with reference samples can be a useful approach.
+A comparison with reference samples can be a useful approach.
 Reference samples are usually taken outdoors and sometimes samples can be taken from “non-complaint” areas.
 In general, indoor fungal concentrations should be similar to or lower than outdoor levels.
 High levels of mold only found inside buildings often suggest indoor amplification of the fungi.
 Furthermore, the detection of water-indicating fungi, even at low levels, may require further evaluation.
 There are several types of testing methods that can detect the presence of mold.
 They can be used to find mold spores that are suspended in air, in settled dust, or mold growing on surfaces of building materials and furnishings.

 There are different methods that can identify types of live mold and dead mold in a sampled environment.
 Mold spores can be allergenic and toxic even when dead.